 Initially, Sheng struggled to be accepted by a publishing house owing to the troubling subject matter, but she stuck to her guns.
 ‘The hardships [real women] encounter are more shocking than anything I’ve recorded,’ she asserts.

 Sheng’s raw candour runs deep into her visceral vocabulary; and in Northern Girls

 it hits a primal peak.
-For example, love is ‘sacrificed at the altar of her hymen’ (in chapter six when a friend’s lover betrays her for a virgin), and sex is ‘an old cat gnawing on a hunk of fish’.
+For example, love is ‘sacrificed at the altar of her hymen’ (in chapter six when a friend’s lover betrays her for a virgin), and intercourse is ‘an old cat gnawing on a hunk of fish’.
 At first, the use of the body in this way can feel forced – Sheng spends the opening pages of the book talking exclusively about Xiaohong’s breasts and how they became so big – but the author’s uniquely clever wordplay (beautifully translated by Shelly Bryant) draws on the language of the body to deliver its sting.
 Furthermore, the body itself acts as a metaphor for Xiaohong’s journey throughout the novel.

 ), Mian Mian (Candy

 ) and Sheng, who gained notoriety in the ’90s for tackling taboos.

 However, there is more that separates Sheng’s prose from her counterparts than unites them.
 In Northern Girls

 , Sheng’s portrait acknowledges the physical and emotional sacrifices real girls are forced to make in a world where intercourse is the only universal currency.